json-next/json-feed/README.md

 _What's a Feed in JSON with Extensions (JSONX) in JSON v1.1?
 Why?
 Why?_

 JSON Feed is a feed format similar to RSS and Atom in JSON.
+See [jsonfeed.org »](https://jsonfeed.org).
 Example:

 ```
 {